lebull/musings/interviews/leadership.md

     Leaders have relentlessly high standards – many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and driving their teams to deliver high quality products, services and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.

-## Thoughts on the topic

-This is crucial in frontend development.
-Falling short of standards directly impacts users.
-This is especially if the app is external.
-However, even internal applications

 ## Example Qustions

 * Tell me about a time when you couldn’t meet your own expectations on a project.